Technion236272/2022a-StudentHub/README.md

 ### Complementary features

-* All users will be verified upon registration by presenting their student ID.
+* All users will be verified upon registration by verfecation from their Technion Email
 * Event Reminder (Notifactions).
 * Chat Notifcations (for recived messages).
 * 'Faviorite Tickets' tab which contains upcoming events that the people loved.